rishabh7823/advanced-DCDC/README.md

 ### DRC Clean

-* Whenever we build a wire, there should be a min distance between other wires
+* Whenever we build a wire, there should be a minimum distance between other wires

 <img width="554" alt="r6" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/a6747735-4835-4cd7-b0a5-5c057e00c841">